-I was intrigued by the Minesing Wetlands Conservation Area at first because of its proximity to Toronto.
-Just to the west of Barrie, it can easily be driven to within an hour, yet it offers much of the appeal of more northerly destinations – a winding river to paddle on, a lively eco-system full of wildlife, and just a bit of a cushion between you and the rest of civilization.
+The Minesing Wetlands Conservation Area intrigued me because of its proximity to Toronto.
+Just to the west of Barrie, it can easily be driven to within an hour, yet it offers much of the appeal of more northerly destinations – a winding river to paddle on, a lively ecosystem full of wildlife, and just a bit of a cushion between you and the rest of civilization.
 But what really sold me was the chance to check out a veritable ghost town, complete with dilapidated bridge.

 View Ghost town in Minesing Wetlands in a larger map

 You’ll quickly learn that this section of the river is a muddy experience.
 Be careful not to sink in too far as you’re getting in and out of the canoe, or you could find yourself plunging into the river.
 The river is a pleasant paddle downstream, and fairly high banks serve as a buffer against any wind.
-The river is lined with Red Maple trees and Fiddlehead ferns (my friend tells me these are edible plants and in fact, quite tasty when fried in butter).
+Red maple trees and fiddlehead ferns line the river (my friend tells me these are edible plants and in fact, quite tasty when fried in butter).